 ip_exit_enum is useful when you need to understand all possible outbound IP addresses, not just the one used for a single connection.

 Most public IP discovery tools make one request and return one result.
 If you run a single-request IP checker a few times, you might catch a second address by accident.
-It’s not a great way to be confident you’ve seen the full set.
+That still leaves you guessing whether you found the full set.

-ip_exit_enum automates the “check a few independent viewpoints and compare results” approach, using both HTTP and STUN.
-This is particularly useful for diagnosing:
+The tool automates the “check a few independent viewpoints and compare results” routine with both HTTP and STUN.
+It helps when you are trying to diagnose:

 • Load-balanced or carrier-grade NAT setups